bpt26/usher_wiki/docs/source/tutorials.rst

     matUtils extract -i public-2021-04-20.all.masked.nextclade.pangolin.pb -k "ESP/hCoV-19_Spain_CT-HUVH-76622_2021/2021|MW769758.1|21-01-19:50" -j spanish_introduction.json

-This JSON can be drag-and-dropped onto the Auspice web interface.
-You can view the expected output `here. <https://nextstrain.org/fetch/raw.githubusercontent.com/bpt26/usher_wiki/main/docs/source/spanish_introduction.json>`_
+This JSON can be drag-and-dropped onto the Auspice web interface. `You can view the expected output in full here. <https://nextstrain.org/fetch/raw.githubusercontent.com/bpt26/usher_wiki/main/docs/source/spanish_introduction.json>`_

 Samples from England appear in blue, Spain in green, and Wales in yellow in this image.
 We can see that our group of 9 B.1.1.7 samples forms a clear clade that was likely introduced into Spain from England.